 7) Pricing Models

 The Google BigQuery platform is available in both on-demand and flat-rate subscription models.
-Although data storage and querying will be charged, exporting, loading, and copying data is free.
-It has separated computational resources from storage resources.
-You are only charged when you run queries.
-The quantity of data processed during searches is billed.
+Although data storage and querying are charged, exporting, loading, and copying data are free.
+The platform has separated computational resources from storage resources.
+You are only charged when you run queries, and the quantity of data processed during searches is billed.

 Why Use BigQuery?